MileHacker Logo

 Phoenician Roots & Roman Growth

 Tartus's history stretches back millennia, one of the oldest continually inhabited cities.
 Its origins trace to the Phoenician settlement of Antaradus, a sister city to Arwad Island.
 The Phoenicians, expert mariners, established a powerful maritime presence.
-Under Roman rule, the city flourished, part of the state of Syria, with infrastructure like roads and public buildings.
+Under Roman rule, the city flourished, part of the province of Syria, with infrastructure like roads and public buildings.
 The Byzantine Empire later controlled Tartus, integrating it into the Christian world, with numerous churches and religious sites.

 Crusader Stronghold: Tortosa